rocket-pool/rocketpool-research/Protocol DAO/pdao-prop-challenge-spec.md

 Once the proposal has been defeated, the challenger can reclaim all of their originally bonded RPL and collect the proposer's RPL bond using the `rocketDAOProtocolVerifier.claimBondChallenger(proposalID, indices)` function where `indices` is an array of unsigned 256-bit integers, each of which is a tree node index that the challenger created a challenge against (in this case, it would be `6`, `25`, and `100`).

+*NOTE: to clarify, the proposer's bond will be split among all of the challengers that contributed to the proposal's defeat, should more than one challenger successfully challenge an node tree index.*

 ### Step 7b: Challenger is Wrong